artainmo/DevOps/cloud/README.md

 An ensemble method takes multiple models, which may just be variations of the same model, and lets them all vote on a final result.
 Random forests is one example of an ensemble method that combines the result of multiple decision trees to reach a single result.
 Using multiple decision trees like that often ends up with better results compared to only using one decision tree.<br>
 Bagging generates multiple training sets by random sampling.
 Each training set can be used on a different model that can run in parallel.<br>
 With boosting we assign weights to each observation in our dataset.
 This runs in a sequential manner where we start with equal weights on each observation, and at each stage reweigh the data and the model.
-We keep iterating to get better results.<br>
+We keep iterating to get better results.
+By weighing the data we increase or decrease the scale of certain features to give them more or less influence on the model being trained.<br>
 XGBoost is part of SageMaker to perform boosting and is an often used algorithm.
 A lot of Kaggle challenges are being won by XGBoost right now, its strength is accuracy.
 On the other hand bagging is useful for overfitting as it spreads and subsamples the data.
 Also bagging can be parallelized.

 ### Amazon SageMaker